 Our testing methods – Reagents and FT-IR Spectroscopy

 KnowYourStuffNZ is made up of dedicated volunteers, and operates independently but with the support of the New Zealand Drug Foundation.
 The technology and methods we use are helping to develop global best practice in this evolving field.
-They are the same as those used by overseas testing services such as The Loop in the UK and DanceSafe in the USA.
+We share our processes and data with overseas testing services such as The Loop in the UK and DanceSafe in the USA.
 All KnowYourStuffNZ’s volunteers are trained in the use of the technology and interpretation of results.

 Initial testing is carried out using reagents such as Marquis and Mandelin, as well as Ehrlich’s for detecting LSD.
 These reagents are now available in New Zealand through The Hemp Store.
 We recommend the DanceSafe instructions for interpreting reagent tests.

 More detailed testing at events is carried out using a Bruker ALPHA – a Fourier transform infra-red spectrometer.
 This uses infra-red light to generate a characteristic absorption spectrum for each sample, allowing the detection of drugs, adulterants, and mixtures.